Turkey–United States relations: Russia (Russo-Ukrainian War, Grain Deal, Truce)

-President Biden expressed consent for Turkey and the United Nations to develop parallel agreements with Russia and Ukraine to provide a Black Sea corridor for Ukrainian grain exports in solving the global supply concerns.
-The Black Sea Grain Initiative was achieved by Turkey as it regulates access to the Turkish Straits through the Montreux Convention Regarding the Regime of the Straits, so by the virtue of its strategic position has the power to mediate between the parties on various issues of contention.
+President Biden expressed consent for Turkey and the United Nations to develop parallel agreements with Russia and Ukraine to provide a Black Sea corridor for Ukrainian grain exports to address global supply concerns.
+The Black Sea Grain Initiative was achieved by Turkey as it regulates access to the Turkish Straits through the Montreux Convention Regarding the Regime of the Straits, so by virtue of its strategic position, it has the power to mediate between the parties on various issues of contention.